Trpinja: Name

 The villages of Trpinja, Bobota and Vera share a common legend about the origin of their names.
-According to the legend, the ancestors of today's inhabitants of villages, who settled at the time of the Great Serb Migrations under Arsenije III Čarnojević, were called Bobe.
-They were fleeing from the Ottoman Empire conquests of Balkan as they wanted to preserve their religious freedom.
+According to local oral tradition, the forebears of today’s inhabitants settled in the area during the Great Migrations of the Serbs led by Arsenije III Čarnojević.
+These settlers, known as the Bobe, were said to have fled the advancing Ottoman Empire forces in the Balkans in order to safeguard their religious freedom.